Root Canal Therapy

 What Is Root Canal Therapy?

 Without treatment, the surrounding tissues of the tooth (including the gums and bone) will become infected and a dental abscess can form.
+The chance of tooth loss increases at this stage.
+Dental implants would be a good option for replacement of missing tooth.

 A tooth’s nerve and blood vessel provide nutrients and hydration to a tooth as well as sense of temperature.
 It provides the sensation of hot or cold.
 The absence of a nerve will affect the strength of a tooth and make it become more brittle and susceptible to fracture if not protected by a crown.

-When Is Root Canal Therapy Needed?
+When Is Root Canal Procedure Needed?

 A root canal is necessary when the nerve of a tooth develops inflammation or becomes infected.